 While the pot is still hot add the garlic, carrots and parsnips and cook for about 2 minutes.

-Then add the crushed tomatoes, orange juice, and beef broth.
 Turn the heat up to high and bring to a boil.

-Once boiling, remove from the heat cover tightly with a secure lid and add to the bottom rack of the oven and cook for at least 2 hours until the lamb falls apart with a fork.
+Place on the bottom rack of the oven and cook for at least 2 hours until the lamb falls apart with a fork.